Plasma Cell Pododermatitis in Cats - Pillow Paw

 The definitive diagnosis is achieved by taking cell samples.
 A cytology can be used where abundant plasma and polymorphonuclear cells will be seen.

-A biopsy of the affected paw in a much more precise way to obtain diagnosis.
-This involves observing by histopathological analysis an acanthosis of the epidermis with ulcers, erosion and exudation.
-In the adipose tissue and the dermis there is an infiltrate composed of plasma cells that alters the histological structure of the pad.
-You can also see some macrophages and lymphocytes and Mott cells.
+A biopsy of the affected paw is a much more precise way to obtain a diagnosis.
+This involves observing by histopathological analysis an acanthosis of the epidermis with ulcers, erosion, and exudation.
+In the adipose tissue and the dermis, there is an infiltrate composed of plasma cells that alters the histological structure of the pad.
+You can also see some macrophages, lymphocytes, and Mott cells.
+This detailed examination provides a comprehensive understanding of the disease's extent and nature.

 Feline plasma cell pododermatitis treatment